zowe/docs-site/docs/troubleshoot/ze/troubleshoot-ze.md

 A problem with a configuration file can make Zowe Explorer unable to read your configurations.

-Zowe Explorer displays an error message advising it cannot read the configuration file when either:
+Zowe Explorer displays an error message advising it cannot read the configuration file when a Zowe V3 configuration file fails to load.

-- A Zowe v1 profile is invalid.
-- A Zowe v2 configuration file fails to load.

 Possible problems in the file could include a syntax error, or an invalid keyword or symbol.